 This year we decided to take a mini-vacation right here at home.
 Three nights in Gros Mourne National Park.
 I guess Gros Morne isn’t exactly in our backyard as it is an 8-hour drive from St. John’s, but it is still Newfoundland and it is beautiful.

-Gros Mourne is a World heritage site and an amazing place to visit for outdoor enthusiasts, hikers, adventurers and explorers.
+Gros Morne is a World Heritage site and an amazing place to visit for outdoor enthusiasts, hikers, adventurers and explorers.
 It really is magical.

 A member of the Long Range Mountains, an outlying range of the Appalachian Mountains, stretching the length of the Newfoundland’s West coast.
 Gros Mourne National Park holds the eroded remnants of a mountain range formed 1.2 billion years ago.
 So cool!

 There is no shortage of things to see and do while there so we decided to hit the main must-see spots.
 With the wise words of Bilbo Baggins in mind, we set off.

 “‘It’s a dangerous business, Frodo, going out of your door,” he used to say.
 ‘You step into the Road, and if you don’t keep your feet, there is no telling where you might be swept off to.’”

 Yes, that is another Bilbo quote, what can I say?
 He is my travel spirit guide.
 Both Bilbo and I, love books and our comfortable hobbit holes and we don’t like to be bothered most days.
 But we love a good adventure.